bobbylight/RText/lib/README.spellchecker.txt

      boolean american = true; // "false" will use British English SpellingParser parser = SpellingParser.
                                  createEnglishSpellingParser(zip, american);
-     textArea.setParser(parser);
+     textArea.addParser(parser);

 See class org.fife.ui.rsyntaxtextarea.spell.demo.SpellingParserDemo for a working example.

-This add-on is licensed under the LGPL, as is Jazzy itself and RSyntaxTextArea.
+This add-on is licensed under the LGPL; see the included SpellChecker.License.txt file.
-See the included LICENSE.txt file.
+Jazzy is licensed under the LGPL; see Jazzy.LICENSE.txt.